Modern Slavery Policy Statement

 Existing Suppliers:

-We conducted due diligence on all suppliers with whom Victoria Miro Gallery Ltd spent £25,000 or more between April 2024 and April 2025.
-As part of this process, we performed a risk assessment considering factors such as geographic location, industry sector, and annual turnover.
-Out of 125 suppliers reviewed, 42 were identified as potentially high-risk.
-We subsequently engaged with these suppliers to seek clarification regarding their compliance with anti-slavery and human trafficking legislation.
+Between April 2024 and April 2025, Victoria Miro Gallery Ltd conducted due diligence on all suppliers with whom we spent £25,000 or more.
+As part of this process, we carried out a risk assessment based on factors including geographic location, industry sector, and annual turnover.
+Of the 125 suppliers reviewed, 42 were identified as potentially high risk.
+We subsequently engaged with these suppliers to seek clarification on their compliance with anti-slavery and human trafficking legislation.
+We received responses from 10 of these suppliers and intend to follow up with the remaining suppliers.

 Policies

-Our Whistleblowing Policy refers to modern slavery as an example of a concern which might fall under the Policy.
+Our Whistleblowing Policy refers to modern slavery as an example of a concern which might fall under the Policy, which was reviewed in October 2025.

 When individuals apply to work at Victoria Miro, we have robust recruitment procedures in place to proactively manage any risk of modern slavery in accordance with employment law.